 Infants begin to look for familiar people or objects when given their names and by babbling or repeating sounds.

 Toddlers start to identify the difference between a picture, letter and number and may start to point at words on a page and pretend to read.
-Eventually, toddlers will recognize the sound of the associated sounds until first letter in their names.
+Eventually, toddlers will first letter in their names.